What is Market Structure?

 Characteristics of Market Structure

 Indicates how many firms are active in the market.
-If there is a high level of competition, then it keeps the price low, whereas if the competition is low, then the price is high.
+If there is a high level of competition, it keeps prices low, whereas if the competition is low, then the price is high.

 Indicates whether products are unique or undifferentiated goods.
 Higher differentiation provides firms with the ability to acquire brand loyalty and obtain higher prices.